- Runs five research and development programs targeting diabetes and obesity, pain, neurological disorders and cancer

 PreveCeutical’s gene-silencing technology would effectively “turn off” the genetic signal which leads to the over-production of this key protein molecule, bringing it back down to safe, normalized levels.
 This would in turn help cells to absorb glucose, thus reducing blood sugar levels and prevent the body from storing excessive fat from food.

 The company has bolstered its team in recent months, with the appointment of its chief scientific officer Dr Makarand Jawadekar as president.
 Jawadekar, who is also a director of PreveCeutical, previously spent 28 years at Pfizer (NYSE:PFE), where he served as director of portfolio management.
+The firm has also appointed Edward James Henderson as the public officer and director of its PreveCeutical (Australia) Pty Ltd. subsidiary.

 - Team with third-parties to make formulations for Sol-gel platform